beyond-all-reason/recoil-autohost/docker-build/README.md

 # Docker Build Configuration

 This directory contains Docker-related files for building and running the Recoil Autohost service.
+For general information about the Recoil Autohost service, see the [main README](../README.md).
+For information about testing with Docker, see the [Test Case Documentation](../testcase/README.md).

 ## Files